What Are Sheet Metal Screws – Sheet Metal Screw Types, Uses, Sizes & Comparison with Others

 Self-Tapping Sheet Metal Screws

-Self-tapping screws are designed to create their own mating threads as they are driven into a pre-drilled pilot hole or punched hole.
-This pre-drilling is crucial as it prevents the material from splitting or cracking during installation.
+Self-tapping screws can create their own mating threads when they are driven into a pre-drilled pilot hole or punched hole.
+Pre-drilling is required to prevent the material from splitting or cracking during installation.
 The screw’s sharp, pointed tip helps guide it into the pilot hole, and the threads then cut into the material, forming a secure connection.
 This type is ideal for thinner sheet metals and situations where a clean, flush finish is desired.
 The pre-drilled hole ensures minimal material displacement and a tighter fit.
 While offering excellent holding power, they are not suitable for thicker materials where the screw might struggle to tap effectively.

 Self-Drilling Sheet Metal Screws (TEK® Screws)

-Self-drilling screws, often referred to as TEK® screws, eliminate the need for pre-drilling.
-They feature a drill-bit-like point at the tip that allows them to drill their own hole as they are driven in.
+Self-drilling screws, often referred to as TEK® screws, are used without the need for pre-drilling.
+They feature a drill-bit-like point at the tip that allows them to drill a hole as they are driven in.
 This simplifies and speeds up the fastening process considerably.
 The screw’s threads then engage with the newly created hole, securing the materials together.
 This type is suited for thicker gauge metals and situations where pre-drilling is impractical or time-consuming.
 The self-drilling action generates swarf (metal shavings), so some cleanup might be necessary after installation.
 Their design makes them highly effective for various metals and even some plastics.

 Sheet Metal Screw Point Types